kernelism/kernelism/README.md

-# Hi there, My Name is S.Arjhun.
-I'm currently doing Bachelors in Computer Science Engineering.
+# Hi there, I'm Arjhun and I'm currently doing my Bachelors in Computer Science Engineering.
+Feel free to hmu about anything related to tech!!

 ## Skills
 * Android